surfergrl/bica-surf-club/README.md

 ---
 ### Overview

-This is the documentation for my project **The BICA Surf Club Website**

-It is Milestone Project 1 for Code Institute’s Diploma in Web Application Development.
+This is the documentation for my project **The BICA Surf Club Website**, Milestone Project 1 for Code Institute’s Diploma in Web Application Development.

 The website can be found here: https://surfergrl.github.io/bica-surf-club/index.html